MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-1-prepare-your-environment.md

 ms.service: azure-cli
 ms.tool: azure-cli
 ms.custom: devx-track-azurecli
-keywords: azure subscription, az account
+keywords: azure, az account, az group, az config, az init, configuration
 ---
-# Learn how to use the Azure CLI
+# Prepare your environment for the Azure CLI

 Automated tools that use Azure services should always have restricted permissions to ensure that Azure resources are secure.
 Therefore, instead of having applications sign in as a fully privileged user, Azure offers service principals.
 An Azure service principal is an identity created for use with applications, hosted services, and automated tools.
 This identity is used to access resources.